altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 {
 *He swallowed.*
-"He always had some out there ideas... even for the Awakened - they were... out there."
+"He always had some out there ideas...
+Even for the Awakened - they were...
+Out there."
 "Like?"
 *Martha said, sipping her water.*
 ~Rossin gave words of encouragement. ~